dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/utility/multi-frame-result-cross-filter.md

 ### getDuplicateForgetTime

-Gets the duplicate forget time for the specific captured result item types.
+Gets the time period during which duplicate results of the specified  result type.

 <div class="sample-code-prefix"></div>
 >- Objective-C